camlin-tan/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will be focused, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **If a tag element is made to hold a large number of characters**, its UI could overflow the panel, causing it to be cut off or the panel to start horizontal scroll.
+Specifically, adding a very long `tag` to a patient will cause the tag to be cut off by the border of the `Patient List`.
+Adding a very long `Allergy` or `Medicine` will cause the `Patient View Panel` to horizontal scroll.
+The remedy to this is to avoid creating overly long tag elements.

 [Back to Table of Contents](#table-of-contents)